Serving His Community as Fire Chief

 Contact: John Manning, media@firstliberty.org

-San Francisco, CA—First Liberty Institute, Baker Botts LLP, and the Church State Council filed a petition for an en banc rehearing by the U.S. Court for Appeals for the Ninth Circuit to review a three-judge panel decision that allowed the Stockton (CA) Fire Department to dismiss a fire chief, Ron Hittle, for attending a leadership conference held at a church.
+San Francisco, CA—Today, First Liberty Institute, Baker Botts L.L.P., and the Church State Council asked the Supreme Court of the United States to review a decision by the U.S. Court of Appeals for the Ninth Circuit that sided with the City of Stockton in firing former fire chief Ron Hittle.
+Fire Chief Hittle was wrongfully terminated for attending a leadership conference hosted at a church.

 You can read the petition here.

-The City of Stockton, California terminated Fire Chief Ron Hittle after 24 years of service, because he attended a religious leadership conference while on the clock.
-Although the City asked Chief Hittle to attend a leadership training course, it opened an investigation after he attended Willow Creek Community Church’s Global Leadership Summit, a world-class conference with speakers from a variety of religious and non-religious backgrounds, including Jack Welch, former CEO of General Electric, and Super Bowl winning coach Tony Dungy.
-Prior speakers include Sheryl Sandberg of Facebook and former President Bill Clinton.
-The City listed as the Chief Hittle’s attendance at a “religious event” while on duty as the primary reason for his termination.
+The city of Stockton, California fired Chief Hittle after 24 years of service because he attended a leadership conference hosted at a church.
+Although the city requested Chief Hittle attend a leadership training course of his choice, it later opened an investigation after he attended Willow Creek Church’s Global Leadership Summit, a world-class conference with speakers from a variety of religious and non-religious backgrounds.
+Past speakers have included Facebook’s COO Sheryl Sandberg and former President Bill Clinton.
+The city listed Chief Hittle’s attendance at a “religious event” while on duty as the primary reason for his termination.
+Chief Hittle sued, but in March 2022, a district court sided with the city.

 About First Liberty Institute